Building a blog is a lot of like building a house.

 There are many email automation tools available in the market right now and I have tried a lot many of these.

-ConvertKit is extremely easy to start with and takes only a few minutes to set up.
-It's created by people who understand design and
+Drip is an extremely powerful email automation tool that is easy to start with and takes only a few minutes to set up.

-I have been using ConvertKit for more than a three years now.
-It's an amazing tool that is worth a lot more than it costs.
+I have been using Drip for more than two years now.
+It’s an amazing tool that is worth a lot more than it costs.
 It allows me to run my blog as a business by automating a lot of stuff.

 WordPress Plugins (ALL FREE)